DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

 - ![alt text](../IMAGE/Error.png "Error") Error identified with the sales order <br>
 - ![alt text](../IMAGE/Warning.png "Warning")  Warning identified with the sales order <br>

-To view the actual error message, select the **Log** button available via the **EDI** tab on the Action Pane of the sales order.
+To view the actual validation error messages, select the **Log** button available via the **EDI** tab on the Action Pane of the sales order.

-Note: To setup EDI order validation, see setup validation profiles
+> Note: To setup EDI order validation, see [Setup validation profiles](../SETUP/Validation%20profiles.md)
-Note: For further information relating to validation refer to the validation section(s) in the process all purchase orders section of this document.
+> Note: For further information relating to validation refer to the validation section(s) in the processing of [Customer purchase order](Customer%20purchase%20order.md).

-3.4.2.1.1.2	Order Holds
+## Sales order holds
-EDI orders will be placed on hold for the following reasons:
+EDI sales orders can be placed on hold for the following reasons:
-•	Validation errors have been identified.
+- Validation errors have been identified.
-Note: For further information see the Warnings/Errors section on this document
+> Note: For further information see the Warnings/Errors section on this document
-•	POA is required for the customer.
+- POA is required for the customer.
-Note: Where a Purchase Order Acknowledgement is required for a Customer, a POA documents must be setup on the Customer EDI record.
-In addition, the Lock order field in the POA settings profile must be active.
-This hold will be released once the POA has been sent to the Customer.
+> Note: Where a purchase order acknowledgement (POA) is required for a customer, the **Customer purchase order acknowledgement** document must be setup on the customer trading partner's Outgoing documents.
+In addition, the **Lock order** field in the **Customer purchase order acknowledgement**'s settings profile must be active.
+This hold will be released once the purchase order acknowledgement has been sent to the customer.
-•	Purchase order confirmation must be received from the customer following receipt of a POA.
+- Purchase order confirmation must be received from the customer following receipt of a purchase order acknowledgement.
-Note: Purchase order confirmation requirements are setup via settings profiles
+> Note: Purchase order confirmation requirements are setup via **Customer purchase order acknowledgement** settings profiles **PO confirmation required**.

-An order that has been placed on EDI hold will be visible via the Hold field on the sales order list page.
-In addition, the reason for the hold will also be displayed.
+An order that has been placed on EDI hold will be visible via the **Hold** field on the sales order list page.

-Note: When an order has been placed on hold, it will not be possible to release the order for picking or post delivery notes and invoices.
+> Note: When an order has been placed on hold, it will not be possible to release the order for picking or posting delivery notes and invoices.

-3.4.2.1.1.3	List Page
+## List Page
-Field	Description
+Field			| Description
+:--			|:--
-EDI Log	Used to identify that a warning or error has occurred.
+EDI Log			| Used to identify that a warning or error has occurred.
-POA Status	All EDI orders requiring a POA will have an additional status to identify where the status of the POA.
-The EDI status’ available are:
-•	Pending – The purchase order acknowledgement document is enabled and pending for the trading partner (POA’s ‘Lock order’ is Yes) and the order is therefore on hold
-•	Sent - Purchase order acknowledgement has been sent to the customer
-•	Confirm Pending – The purchase order acknowledgment has been sent and a confirmation of the purchase order acknowledgement is required by the trading partner and the order is therefore on hold.
-POA doc setting ‘PO Confirmation required’ is Yes
+POA Status		| All EDI orders requiring a POA will have an additional status to identify the status of the POA.
+The EDI **POA status**' available are: <br> •	**Pending** – The purchase order acknowledgement document is enabled and pending for the trading partner (POA document setting **Lock order** is _Yes_) and the order is therefore on hold. <br> • **Sent** - Purchase order acknowledgement has been sent to the customer, and a confirmation is not required (POA document setting **PO confirmation required** is _No_) <br> • **Confirm Pending** – The purchase order acknowledgment has been sent and a confirmation of the purchase order acknowledgement is required by the trading partner and the order is therefore on hold (POA doc setting **PO Confirmation required** is _Yes_ <br> • **POC Received** – The customer has returned a purchase order confirmation for the purchase order acknowledgement.
-Hold 	Used to identify the hold status of the EDI order Do not process	Lock Sales order for processing 3.4.2.1.1.4	Buttons
+**Hold**		| Used to identify the hold status of the EDI order **Do not process**	| Lock sales order for processing

+## Buttons
 SALES AND MARKETING > SALES ORDERS > ALL SALES ORDERS > EDI TAB Field	Description
 Validation